-Despite the promising results of \method, there are several limitations that future work can address.
-First, \method's reasoning content is based on our careful manual annotations, while in the field of large language models, reinforcement learning has been widely adopted to enhance reasoning ability~\citep{guo2025deepseek, ouyang2022training, ziegler2019fine}.
-Future work could explore similar approaches to improve the reasoning capabilities of VLA models.
-Second, although our adaptive framework allows the model to reason only at a few critical steps during task execution, the robot still needs to pause for two to three seconds while reasoning occurs.
-Future research could explore the design of asynchronous architectures, enabling simultaneous reasoning and action generation.
-Finally, due to resource constraints, we only investigate the effect of high-quality synthetic vision-language data on VLA reasoning capabilities.
+There are several limitations that future work can address. \hyd{First, OneTwoVLA relies on hand-selected heuristics to determine which steps require reasoning.
+Analogous to supervised fine-tuning (SFT) in LLMs, this strategy aligns the policy with a set of candidate reasoning steps and content; however, achieving more optimal reasoning likely requires reinforcement learning (RL).
+Future work could investigate RL-based training to further strengthen the reasoning capabilities of VLA models.} Second, although our adaptive framework allows the model to reason only at a few critical steps during task execution, the robot still needs to pause for two to three seconds while reasoning occurs.
+Future research could explore the design of asynchronous architectures, enabling simultaneous reasoning and action generation. \hyd{Third, we have not optimized action inference efficiency.
+As our single unified model scales to larger parameter sizes, the time cost of action inference may become a bottleneck.
+We anticipate that incorporating advanced inference techniques from the LLM literature could help accelerate action inference in future work.} Finally, due to resource constraints, we only investigate the effect of high-quality synthetic vision-language data on VLA reasoning capabilities.
 Future work could explore the impact of vision-language data from various sources.

-\acknowledgments{This work is supported by the National Key R\&D Program of China (2022ZD0161700), National Natural Science Foundation of China (62176135), Shanghai Qi Zhi Institute Innovation Program SQZ202306 and the Tsinghua University Dushi Program, the grant of National Natural Science Foundation of China (NSFC) 12201341.

-We would like to express my sincere gratitude to Tong Zhang, Chuan Wen, Weirui Ye, Weijun Dong, Shengjie Wang, Chengbo Yuan, Boyuan Zheng, Haoxu Huang, Yihang Hu and Yuyang Liu for their valuable discussions throughout this research.
-My thanks also extend to the ARX team for their prompt assistance with the ARX robot hardware issues.}